This module is assessed by 80% examination and 20% continuous assessment. This document specifies the continuous assessment component.

 (1) Download the data sets and descriptions.

 (3) Implement your neural network, using any programming language you like, or by setting it up in an existing neural network simulator.
 You may use any code or simulator you find on the internet, as long as you properly reference the sources in your report, or you can program your own neural network from scratch.
 If, like most students have done in the past, you decide to write your own code, you may find John Bullinaria's Step by Step Guide to Implementing a Simple Neural Network in C helpful to get you started.
-Hints: Writing your own code usually offers more flexibility than using someone else's simulator, though it may prove more time consuming, and there is limited credit/marks available for the implementation aspect of this exercise.
+Hint: Writing your own code often proves easier than figuring out how to get someone else's simulator to do what you need, and you will probably learn more, but there is limited credit/marks available for the implementation aspect of this exercise.

-(4) Experiment systematically with the things that you think are most likely to improve the generalization performance you achieve.
-Hints: Consider how you are going to avoid under-fitting and over-fitting of the training data.
-Don't get carried away - aim to test two or three things well, rather than large numbers of things not very well.
+(4) Experiment systematically with the neural network details that you think are most likely to improve the generalization performance you achieve.
+Hints: Consider how you are going to avoid under-fitting and over-fitting of the training data, and what paramters are going to have the biggest effect on that.
+It is usually better to aim to optimize two or three things well, rather than a large number of things not very well.

 (5) Write a report explaining what you did and what you found.
 You should include the following sections: